flimflam-austin/hugo-cms-test/content/quick_reads/20180830-18-08-30-cigarettes-vaping/index.md

       nicotine, which is highly addictive and derived from tobacco.
     _key: card-3-489a90a6-644c-4236-a01b-1f32d9b0d8fd
   - order: 3
+    useCheckmark: false
     body: >-
       > “E-cigarette aerosol generally contains fewer toxic chemicals than the deadly mix of 7,000 chemicals in smoke from regular cigarettes.
-However, **e-cigarette aerosol is not harmless**.
+      However,**e-cigarette aerosol is not harmless**.
 It can contain harmful and potentially harmful substances, including nicotine, heavy metals like lead, volatile organic compounds, and cancer-causing agents.”